 Lindsay Stemp concerts

 The Lindsay Stemp concerts take place on the third Saturday of every month from 1.00 – 2.00pm.
 These concerts provides an opportunity for amateur musicians to perform in public — sometimes for the first time.
 The quality of performance in these concerts is often outstanding.
 Performing groups include young adults and teenagers as well as more established bands.
 There is often a full house and the amounts from the retiring collection, donated for the running costs of the Michaelhouse Chorale, are excellent.
+Visit our events page to find out what’s coming up.

 The Stephen Perse Foundation concerts